fufuok/utils/generic/heap/README.md

 import "github.com/fufuok/utils/generic/heap"
 ```

-Package heap provides an implementation of a binary heap\.
-A binary heap \(binary min\-heap\) is a tree with the property that each node is the minimum\-valued node in its subtree\.
+Package heap provides an implementation of a binary heap.
+A binary heap \(binary min\-heap\) is a tree with the property that each node is the minimum\-valued node in its subtree.

 <details><summary>Example</summary>
 <p>